 The campground offers 25 single and five double family campsites.
 There are vault toilets and drinking water onsite.
 Coin operated showers are available a mile away at Cove Creek.

 Additional hiking trails can be found across the lake, including those that lead to Dome Rock and Needle Rock.
 The town of Detroit is across the lake with hometown activities.
-The Cascading Rivers Bikeway opens in 2017 for cyclists of all ages.
+The Cascading Rivers Bikeway is available for cyclists of all ages.